schittap/Mathematical-Finance/README.md

-A calculator for forwards, options, futures, and other financial derivatives using Google Colab/Jupyter Notebook
+A calculator for financial derivatives and graphing asset data using Google Colab/Jupyter Notebook